 The article shares lots of examples of how to work with, rather than against these types.
 How to help them understand what good creative looks like by sharing examples.
 How to help them understand their role in the creative process.
 And how to get them to support an idea, and butt out when they’re in the way.

 Of course, if you get the creative idea right, you see the benefits of that in the impact it has on the business.
-And impact takes us on to the last of our lessons of 2022.
+And impact takes us to the last of our lessons from 2022.

-For us, the most important business impact of all is about the money.
+For many of us, the most important business impact of all is the money.

 Now we know some leadership and HR types like to say it’s not about the money.
 They say the company’s purpose is more important, for example.
 Or the company’s people growth and development.
 And yes, those are important.
 But you can’t deliver them if the business doesn’t make money.